mtimothy-vldb/DBSEE/README.md

 [dbsee_permspace.sql](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_permspace.sql) -- available space within each database

+A general rule is to keep the overall percent used below 65%, typically this ensures there is enough free space.
+If you find the total space used is above the recommended 65% there are a number of options.

+1. Increase the database size from dbc / owner freespace
+1. Explore table size reduction - unused secondary and join indexes, compression, unused columns, wasted space in char datatypes (e.g varchar(1) which used 5 bytes instead of 1 due to the varchar overhead)
+1. Increase disk capacity

 [dbsee_tablefallback.sql](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablefallback.sql) -- tables with fallback enabled

+A check to find any fallback enabled tables, these tables can potentially delay updates.
+The backup of data is preferred over a fallback as fallback enabled tables take up extra database space and can cause issues with failed inserts and updates.

 [dbsee_tableindexstats.sql](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tableindexstats.sql) -- tables with missing or old index statistics